University of Toronto – Environmental Protection Procedure

 The Ministry has established a 24-hour emergency telephone to handle reports of spills in the environment: 1.800.268.6060.
 As outlined in Section 6 below, Departments should not normally take it upon themselves to notify the Ministry of Environment.

 6. Departmental Responsibilities in the Event of a Spill

 Departments should not take it upon themselves to notify the Ministry of the Environment.
-Reporting will be done by the Manager, Hazardous Waste or designate in the Office of Environmental Health & Safety (416.978.7000) or by the Campus Police according to the established campus emergency procedures.
+Reporting will be done by the Manager, Environmental Protection or designate (416.978.7000) or by the Campus Safety according to the established campus emergency procedures.

 In some cases, the Fire Department may notify the Ministry of the Environment when chemicals are involved in a fire.
-It is important that in this event, the Manager, Hazardous Waste be notified immediately.
+It is important that in this event, the Manager, Environmental Protection be notified immediately.